gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-1.30.0.md

 ---
 tags: vim sublime-text neovintageous
 title: NeoVintageous 1.30.0
-last_modified_at: 2023-07-01T18:06:55+01:00
+last_modified_at: 2023-07-03T19:08:57+01:00
 ---

 NeoVintageous 1.30.0 has been released.
-This was more of a polishing release than big feature release.
-Highlights include improvements to the neovintageousrc file, multiple cursors, and session persistence.
+This is more of a polishing release than big feature release.

+Highlights include improvements to the neovintageousrc file format, multiple cursors improvements, and session persistence improvements.

 ## Vim neovintageousrc format improvements